bevyengine/bevy-website/content/donate/options/index.md

 header_message = "Donate"
 +++

-## Should I Donate Through Every.org or Stripe?
+## Should I donate through Every.org or Stripe?

 The short answer is "use Every.org if you can".
 Prefer paying directly through your bank if you want to avoid payment processor fees.